 We Love Ambrosia

-Ambrosia easily qualifies as one of the handful of bands to produce an immensely enjoyable and meaningful body of work throughout the ’70s, music that holds up to this day.
+Ambrosia easily makes the cut as one of the handful of bands to produce an immensely enjoyable and meaningful body of work throughout the ’70s, music that holds up to this day.
 Their debut is still my All Time Favorite Album and has been for close to thirty years.
 The music on this album, so multi-faceted and multi-layered, will surely reward the listener who takes the time to dive deep into its sound.
 Repeated plays are the order of the day.
 The more you listen the more you will discover in these exceedingly dense mixes.

 And the better your stereo gets the more you can appreciate the care and effort that went into the production of their recordings.
 The first two albums just cannot be beat — if you have the right pressings (the ones with the Hottest Stampers of course).
 I would rate this one a step down from the first album and closer to the second, although in a very different way.
 Even after all these years, the best pressings still have the power to take you on a remarkable audio journey.
 (Big speakers will be a big help in this regard.)